ExaWorks/SDK/docs/source/components.rst

 Steps for package creation are provided in `Packaging section <packaging.rst>`_.
 For additional information please refer to `the Spack documentation <https://spack.readthedocs.io/en/latest/>`_.

-TODO: Add here instructions for installing and using the spack package of each core component.